We carry out gritting (salting) between November and April, to keep roads safe when there's a threat of snow, ice and frost.

 Our fleet of gritters and mini tractors are responsible for gritting around 360 miles of:

-Gritting routes and salt bins
+Gritting routes map

-Gritting is carried out when:
+Gritting is normally carried out in the evening and early morning when:

 - road surface temperatures are predicted to drop below 0°C

 - frost or ice is expected to form on the road

 Some circumstances affect when and how we spread grit, including:

 - if rain is forecast, which could wash grit away